Parish Disaster Response Teams Responding to COVID-19 in Their Communities are Encouraged to Apply for a Charity & Mercy Grant

-The grant recognizes parishes providing “charitable service” as defined by Pope Benedict XVI in his encyclical, “Deus Caritas Est” (God Is Love).
+The grant recognizes parishes in the Diocese of Jefferson City providing “charitable service” as defined by Pope Benedict XVI in his encyclical, “Deus Caritas Est” (God Is Love).
 He listed three specific qualities of a Church-related charitable service which the parish social ministry must exemplify:

 - It responds to immediate needs and specific situations with more than “technical care”, but with genuine love and heartfelt concern that enables others to experience the richness and totality of their humanity, made in the image and likeness of God.
 (DCE #31)